-AAVS was built from scratch in C# and utilizes the OpenTK library for graphics.
-Using data extracted from Google Maps, knowledge retained from previous competitions, and the preliminary rules for this year, the 2016 RobotX course has been laid out in the simulation environment as shown in Fig. 1.
+AAVS was built from scratch in C#.
+Using data extracted from Google Maps, knowledge retained from previous years competitions, and the preliminary rules for this year, the 2016 Roboboat course has been laid out in the simulation environment as shown in Fig. 1 inside AAVS.
 Using this environment to develop algorithms and the overarching software stack has proved invaluable.